Jurisdiction

 method.

-Current Developments: Current administrative, court and legislative developments on such critical interstate tax topics as: the effect of Davis v.
-Kentucky and Cuno v.
-DaimlerChrysler on future challenges to state tax incentives; whether states may deny refunds of unconstitutional taxes or limit the applicability of NOLs; how states define the unitary concept and business/nonbusiness distinction; jurisdictional standards after Wrigley, Quill and Geoffrey; apportionment sourcing issues for services and other industries; procedural traps for the unwary; changes to state tax systems such as those enacted by Kentucky, Michigan, Ohio and Texas.
+Current Developments: Current administrative, court and legislative developments on such critical interstate tax topics as: how to identify discriminatory state tax statutes; limitations on the applicability of NOLs; challenges to the increasing use of economic nexus standards for income tax purposes and the potential effect of the Wayfair decision; how states are defining the unitary concept and business/nonbusiness distinction; apportionment sourcing issues for services and other industries; procedural traps for the unwary.
 Planning and refund opportunities.

 State and Multistate